Jaffar Express operation complete, 33 terrorists killed: DG ISPR

 Sources said that over 200 security personnel were also travelling on the same train.

-According to the government’s statement, an emergency has been imposed at the Sibi hospital, while ambulances and security forces were on their way to the site of the incident.
+According to the government’s statement, an emergency had been imposed at the Sibi hospital, while ambulances and security forces were on their way to the site of the incident.

 “The scale of the incident and the possibility of terrorist elements are being determined.
 The Balochistan government has ordered that emergency measures be taken, and all institutions remain active,” Balochistan government spokesperson Shahid Rind said.

-Minister of State for Interior Talal Chaudhry told Geo News last night that many people had been taken off the train and were being used as human shields by the terrorists.
+Minister of State for Interior Talal Chaudhry told Geo News on Tuesday night that many people had been taken off the train and were being used as human shields by the terrorists.

 The state minister said security forces were treading carefully because of the lives involved, saying that the operation was still underway.